 I’ve been lucky with mentors.
 Very lucky.

-The mentor I’m most fond of was a guy I’ll call Craig.
+The mentor I’m most fond of was a guy I’ll call Kenneth.
 I was just a couple of years into my first corporate job—this was in 1995—and he had twenty years on me.
 Charming wisecracker type.
 Smoked cigarettes and wore nice suits.
 Liked wine, women, and song.
 And women.

-Craig, who liked women, thought my fiancée was extremely hot.
+Kenneth, who liked women, thought my fiancée was extremely hot.
 Didn’t make any bones about it.
 So when we happened across each other at social events, if she was there he’d mainly hang out with us.
 But not in a creepy or sexist way…he treated her with extreme courtesy, flattered her in a good-humored way, and gave her sincere respect.
 (Looking back on it, he was making sure I myself knew how to treat her, but set that aside.
 Also: watching him with women was like watching a snake hypnotize a bird.)

 Anyway, he and started palling around at work.
 It turned out that he had some influence with the managers of a job I wanted.
 He pushed for me—“This kid’s going places!”—which ended up being an important reason I got hired.

 Well, I’d started my FI/ER plan by then, had a high savings rate, was looking for a place I could stash my money that’d pay more than bank interest.
 One afternoon I told him so.